LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 Again, the above is not a comprehensive list, it's just to give you food for thought.
 But ultimately, if there is something on a site that is not likely to be important to everybody, but would take a considerable number of keypresses to bypass, then adding additional Skip Links may be super beneficial for some folks.

-You may choose to place it above the content you think users may want to skip over or you may add additional links at the top of the page, just ensure the labels for each are unique, understandable and they actually skip to where a user wants to be.
+You may choose to place it above the content you think users may want to skip over or you may add additional links at the top of the page, just ensure the labels for each are unique, understandable and they do actually skip to where a user wants to be.

 ### Are they required by WCAG?

 This is another "it depends" answer, I hate those too.
 [WCAG 2.4.1  Bypass Blocks (A)](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html) states: "A mechanism is available to bypass blocks of content that are repeated on multiple Web pages".
 So, at the very least, if there are repeated blocks of interactive content across pages, there needs to be a way of bypassing those.

 A mechanism does not explicitly require it to be a Skip Link, but it's on us to provide that mechanism.
-There are browser extensions out there that can somewhat replicate the navigation functionality that screen readers have, by moving focus to landmarks, but we should not be directing our users to install plugins.
+There are browser extensions out there that can somewhat help keyboard users navigate to landmarks similar to the way a screen reader can, but we should not be directing our users to install plugins.
 Any of you ever had a job where your system is locked down and you have to ask IT to download every single piece of software for you and they don't let you have browser plugins as they cannot verify their security?
 Ahh, fun times, this is just one reason why we should not expect users to go off and find a plugin, some simply can't and some just would have no idea how to.

-If you have a site that uses a mobile menu across all viewports and it is the only interactive element in the navigation, then there's little point in adding a tab stop to skip a single tab stop, in fact, the wording in the understanding document states: "Small repeated sections such as individual words, phrases or single links are not considered blocks for the purposes of this provision", So, as long as the repeating content (the navigation) only contains a very small number of interactive elements, it's not required, definitely not for 1 or 2 interactive elements, perhaps subjectively not for 3 or 4, but anything beyond that should have a "mechanism".
+If you have a site that uses a mobile menu across all viewports and it is the only interactive element in the navigation, then there's little point in adding a tab stop to skip a single tab stop, in fact, the wording in the understanding document states: "Small repeated sections such as individual words, phrases or single links are not considered blocks for the purposes of this provision", So, as long as the repeating content (the navigation) only contains a very small number of interactive elements, it's not required, again there is no indication of what a sensible number would be, so you would be required to make your own judgement call.
+I would perhaps recommend adding one for anything over 4 or 5 tab stops, but others may have a different view.

-You may have a navigation that is expanded on page load, but is collapsible, a standard disclosure pattern or a `details` and `summary` element, which would of course also be a mechanism.
+You may have a navigation that is expanded on page load, but is also collapsible, that too is considered a mechanism.
 As long as that control came before the links and a user could collapse them and move on, this too would be fine.

 Use of landmarks is one of the Sufficient Techniques to pass this success criterion, assuming you have a good HTML structure, like so: